allenanie/allenanie.github.io/_posts/2019-02-09-discovering-adversarial-rules.md

 ---
 published: true
 layout: post
-draft: true
+draft: false
 visible: 0
+title: >-
-title: Reading Group Blog -- Semantically Equivalent Adversarial Rules for Debugging NLP Models (ACL 2018)
+  Reading Group Blog -- Semantically Equivalent Adversarial Rules for Debugging NLP Models (ACL 2018)
 ---
-Allen Nie 02/12/2019
+(Originally written for the Stanford NLP Blog)

 In the second post, we will focus on this paper: